Gene Douglas, M.Ed. LPC LMFT

 The SUD is estimated as you are thinking of the problem, or something connected with the problem.
 (This is the strength of the feeling you are experiencing now, not when a certain event actually happens.)

 As you tap on EFT points, think of the problem as you do.
-Once you have tried all combinations that might work, think of affirmations, both positive and negative, relating to the problem, as you tap.
+Once you have tried all combinations that might work, if your SUD is not zero, then think of affirmations, both positive and negative, relating to the problem, as you tap.
 Where possible, tap with both hands.

 One positive affirmation might be, "Even though I ...(whatever) I deeply and completely accept myself."
 Repeat the affirmation with each point you tap.